 Famed as a Harlem Renaissance poet, novelist and playwright, Hughes published his first novel Not Without Laughter in 1930, earning great commercial success — and the Harmon gold medal for literature.
 In addition to myriad poems and plays, the one-time student of New York City's Columbia University also published autobiographies, The Big Sea and I Wonder as I Wander, as well as one of his most famous poems, “Harlem (Dream Deferred)" in 1951.

 While there's some disparity over official sales figures, it's safe to say that Alex Haley's 1976 classic, Roots, has sold well over five million copies.
 (Most estimates actually hover near the six million mark.)
 What's even safer to say is that the story of Haley's ancestors — beginning with 18th-century enslaved African Kunta Kinte — is one of the most important works depicting the horrors and subsequent fallout of the Atlantic enslaved person trade.
 In 1977, Haley won the fiction Pulitzer Prize for Roots, which was also adapted into two miniseries.

 Another of the author's best-known works, 1965's The Autobiography of Malcolm X, a collaboration between the journalist and the civil rights activist who was assassinated in Harlem in 1965, also sold in comparable numbers to Roots.

 When they went low, Michelle Obama's sales numbers went high.
-Although it was only released in November 2018, first-time author and the former first lady's memoir, Becoming, has already made history.
+Although it was only released in November 2018, the first-time author and the former first lady's memoir, Becoming, has already made history.

 With reading enthusiasts buying more than three million books shortly following its publication, not only did the tome sell more copies in just one-and-a-half months than any other book in all of 2018, it also is “among the fastest-selling nonfiction books in history and already among the best-selling political memoirs of all time,” according to the Associated Press.